 Touring Rome (or any other city) after dark is a real treat as well.
 I know it is tempting after a long day of sight-seeing to go to sleep early, but if you can keep yourself up for even just a short stroll through the streets after dinner you won’t regret it!

 Our second night in Rome we spent visiting the Spanish Steps, Trevi Fountain and Piazza Navona.
-All of these are must-see visits while in Rome, but shouldn’t take too much time.
+All of these are must-see visits while in Rome, but they shouldn’t take too much time.
 Just be ready to fight the crowds as they are very popular!

 If you have time, visit sites in the day and at night to see the transformation.
 It is amazing how much difference the lights make.
 And, usually, the crowds are at least a little smaller after dark.